Assisi

-Assisi (/əˈsiːsi/, also /-iːzi, əˈsɪsi, -ɪzi/; /it/; from Asisium; Central Italian: Ascesi) is a town and comune of Italy in the Province of Perugia in the Umbria region, on the western flank of Monte Subasio.
+Assisi (/əˈsiːzi/, /-iːzi, əˈsɪsi, -ɪzi/; /it/; from Asisium; Old Italian: Ascesi) is a town and comune of Italy in the Province of Perugia in the Umbria region, on the western flank of Monte Subasio.

 It is generally regarded as the birthplace of the Latin poet Propertius, born around 50–45 BC.
 It is the birthplace of St. Francis, who founded the Order of Friars Minor in that town in 1208, and of St. Clare of Assisi (Chiara d'Offreducci), who, with St. Francis, founded the Order of Poor Ladies, which later became the Order of Poor Clares after her death.
 In 1838, St. Gabriel of Our Lady of Sorrows was also born in Assisi.

 History

 The earliest attested people of Assisi were the Umbri.
 In 77 AD Pliny the Elder described Regio VI Umbria and said that the Umbri were thought to be the oldest inhabitants of Italy.
 The people of Assisi were mentioned by name.
 The Romans took control of central Italy after the Battle of Sentinum in 295 BC.
 They built the flourishing municipium Asisium on a series of terraces on Monte Subasio.
 Roman remains can still be found in Assisi: city walls, the forum (now Piazza del Comune), a theatre, an amphitheatre and the Temple of Minerva (now transformed into the Church of Santa Maria sopra Minerva).
 In 1997, the remains of a Roman villa were also discovered containing several well-preserved rooms with frescoes and mosaics in a condition rarely found outside sites such as Pompei.

 The Augustan-age poet Propertius is considered to have been born in what is now the city of Assisi.

 In 238 AD Assisi was converted to Christianity by bishop Rufino, who was martyred at Costano.
 According to tradition, his remains rest in the Cathedral Church of San Rufino in Assisi.

 The Ostrogoths of king Totila destroyed most of the town in 545.
 Assisi then came under the rule of the Lombards as part of the Lombard and then Frankish Duchy of Spoleto.

 The thriving commune became an independent Ghibelline commune in the 11th century.
 Constantly struggling with the Guelph Perugia, it was during one of those battles, the battle at Collestrada, that Giovanni di Bernardone (better known as St. Francis of Assisi) was taken prisoner, setting in motion the events that eventually led him to live as a beggar, renounce the world and establish the Order of Friars Minor.

 The city, which had remained within the confines of the Roman walls, began to expand outside these walls in the 13th century.
 In this period the city was under papal jurisdiction.
 The Rocca Maggiore, the imperial fortress on top of the hill above the city, which had been plundered by the people in 1189, was rebuilt in 1367 on orders of the papal legate, cardinal Gil de Albornoz.